mmilad/softpack/README.md

 will be availeble in `/my/path/to/project/{distDirectory}/..`

-`actions` an array of of objet with the following properties:
- - `test` an anymatch regExp to path files like `".hbs"` (check npm anymatch package)
- - `init` an array of functions that recive 2 parameters (context and an object of the current processed configuration)
- - `render` an array of functions that recive 2 parameters (context and an object of the current processed configuration)
- - `keep` a boolean to keep or not keep original file on build (false by default)
- - `fileName` an absolute path to serve the current processed file with name and extension
- - `socketLoad` set to false to add socket.io support.
- - `bundleName` a string or function which returns a string, bundles all matching files

 the diffrence between the functions inside the `init` array and the `render` array are that the functions inside the `init` array will execute once a file was added to the watcher or changed and the functions inside the `render` array are executed when the file is requested through the `fileName` path.
 Render functions must return a context.